plasma-umass/mesh-testsuite/README.md

 > With Mesh, insertion takes 1.76s, while with Redis’s default of jemalloc, insertion takes 1.72s.

+These results can be verified in the data in the generated files `results/1-redis/memory.relative.tsv` and `results/1-redis/speed.relative.tsv`.

 #### 2. SPEC

 > Mesh modestly decreases average memory consumption (geomean: −2.4%) vs. glibc, while imposing minimal execution time overhead (geomean: 0.7%).

 > Perlbench.400: glibc peak RSS is 664MB, Mesh reduces its peak RSS to 564MB (a 15% reduction) while increasing its runtime overhead by only 3.9%.

+These results can be verified in the data in the generated files `results/2-spec/results.tsv`.

 #### 3. Empirical value of randomization